-Christmas Eve Celebration a Success-Needy Children Forest Hills Association Holds Celebration on Christmas Day in Public School 3.
+Forest Hills Association Holds Celebration on Christmas Day in Public School 3.

 Forest Hills Association gave the children of the community a very happy time in the auditorium of Public School 3 on Christmas afternoon.
-Though the operator who was expected to run the moving picture machine could not attend, the disappointment of the children was relieved somewhat by the information given them that the reels would be run off at some time in the future, probably some Saturday afternoon when they can all attend.
+Though the operator who was expected to run the moving picture machine could not attend, the disto run the moving picture machine could not attend, the disappointment of the children was relieved somewhat by the information given them that the reels would be run off at some time in the future, probably some Saturday afternoon when they can all attend.
 The magician who came from New York to mystify the youngsters gave them nearly an hour of the best fun they had had in a long while.
 The youngsters were much delighted to discover that when they matched their singing ability with the adults present, they were able to produce considerably more volume, at least.
-Santa Claus drove up in a hilarious spirit to tell the children of his plea ure at being present, and also to give to each one his special sift.
+Santa Claus drove up in a hilarious spirit to tell the children of his plea ure at being present, and also to give to each one his special, iff present, and also to give to each one his special sift.